tomtaylor/twittertex/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+The `twittertex` package can be installed like so:

   1. Add twittertex to your list of dependencies in `mix.exs`: